 Section 179 utilizes first-year expensing.
 This allows you to receive the entire depreciation deduction for an asset in a single year, as opposed to typical methods which break down the amount to figure the per-year value for the lifetime of the asset's expected use.

 Examples of assets that can be depreciated using Section 179 include property that is primarily used for the business, which is more than 50 percent of the time.
 This type of property includes business equipment, machines, vehicles, and computers, just to name a few.
 The deduction is not allowed for assets that are purchased solely for personal use, or for assets used to produce income outside the realm of the business.
 It's important to maintain business records to properly document the details regarding the use of the assets.

 Another thing to consider is that an asset previously purchased for personal use is not allowed to be converted for business use and claimed under Section 179.
 In addition, there is a limit on the amount of asset expenses that can be claimed under Section 179.
 This limit is subject to change each year and should be researched accordingly.

 If you need help to incorporate trucking business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.